Today I’m here to share with you some of my favourite movies and television programs. As you will see, I’m not stuck on one genre.

 I have watched this movie so many times I cannot count and I never get sick of it.
 I wasn’t a huge fan of Abba back in the 70s although I did like them.
 It was kind of uncool to admit you liked them at school.
 Then in 1998 I saw Bjorn Again live at an open air concert and it was lovely hearing those familiar songs again.
 Then the movie came out in 2008 and I’ve watched it over and over.
 I’d really love to see the live show next.

 The Three Flavours Cornetto Trilogy:

-Sean of the Dead, Hot Fuzz, The End of the World.
+Sean of the Dead, Hot Fuzz, The World’s End.
 I love these films so much and have watched them over and over.
 These are my families ‘special occasion’ films, or films that we love watching all together.
 I’d say Sean of the Dead was my Favourite.

 All of them.
 It’s my eldest son who is the biggest fan but we have watched the movies over and over.
 We have every single one of them.
 The youngest three of our family are also fast becoming Star Wars fans too.

 Die Hard: I love the Die Hard movies too, I’ve watched them all over and over and love the action.